hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 192.168.240.1 financial-app.com
 " %}

 We have a hostsname, no let's generate the SSL certificates so that we can encrypt the data in transit.
-This step is optional as you can reuse the dummy certificates in the source directory.
+This step is optional as you can reuse the dummy certificates (for test purposes only) in the source directory.
+This will create a certificate for ``financial-app.com``.
 {% highlight bash %}
 $ cd web-sso-docker
 $ cd certs